digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 - Multiple-word searches return results that contain _all_ of your search criteria.
 - Search modifiers can help narrow down searches.
 See the [Search Modifiers](#search-modifiers) section for details.
 - You can search Archived channels as long as you’re a member of that channel.
-  - If you’re unable to see messages or files in archived channels in your search results, ask your System Admin if **Allow users to view archived channels** has been disabled under **System Console > Site Configuration > Users and Teams**.
+  - If you’re unable to see messages or files in archived channels in your search results, please contact the [gE.CO toolbox support team](mailto:support@gecotoolbox.io).
   - To remove archived channels from your search results, you can leave the Archived channels.
 - Like many search engines, common words such as `the`, `which`, and `are` (known as “stop words”), as well as two-letter and one-letter search terms, are not shown in search results because they typically return too many results.
 - IP addresses (e.g. `10.100.200.101`) don’t return results.